-In December 2017 the College extended the adopted strategic plan for the period 2017-2021 to 2022.
-This plan is updated each year by the development of an annual operating plan.
-The strategic plan includes a commentary of the environment in which the College operates and the under-pinning Strategic Aims that drive the annual plans of the college.
+In December 2021 the College adopted a strategic plan for the period 2022-2025.
+The plan describes the Strategic Aims of the college and the Key Performance Indicators used to measure progress.
 The College management team and Governing Body monitor the performance of the College against these plans.

-Strategic Aim 1 Challenge Students and Yourself
+Strategic Aim 1 Contemporary